A redirecting service for FOSS alternative frontends.

 /:service/... endpoint, Farside requests

-the list of working instances from Redis and returns a random one from the list
+the list of working instances from the db and returns a random one from the list

-and adds that instance as a new entry in Redis to remove from subsequent
+and adds that instance as a new entry in the db to remove from subsequent

 requests for that service.
 For example: